Ly Tong: Anti-communist activism

 On August 26, 2008, Ly Tong rented a plane and pilot for travel.
 But a short time after taking off, Tong told the pilot to fly the airplane over North Korea so that he could spread anti-communist leaflets to the North Koreans.
 The pilot told him that due to the lack of fuel they had to return to Seoul to refill, whilst sending an emergency hijacking signal to the airport authorities.
 Upon landing, Tong was arrested and briefly detained by the airport authorities.

 He was arrested again in July 2010 for a pepper spray assault on Vietnamese singer Dam Vinh Hung at a concert in Santa Clara, California.
-This singer was supposedly a singer supporting Vietnam and its communist values.
-This concert took place in California where many Vietnamese object to the communist values they escaped from.
+Tong accused the singer of being a communist agent.
 Security was tight, as people figured there would be an assault against the singer.
 Ly Tong dressed up in drag to escape security and pepper spray the singer in the face as he was being handed a flower on stage.
 He was convicted of two misdemeanors—simple assault and resisting arrest—and two felonies, including using tear gas and second-degree burglary with the intent to commit a felony.
 On June 22, 2012, he was sentenced to 6 months in jail and 3 years probation.

 Later life and death

 In February through March 2008, he conducted a hunger strike at San Jose City Hall, protesting efforts by city councilwoman Madison Nguyen to name a district of the city "New Saigon Business District" instead of "Little Saigon".

 Tong died of lung cancer on April 5, 2019, at Sharp Memorial Hospital, in San Diego, California.
-His funeral was attended by mourners within the Vietnamese American community in Westminster, California.
+His funeral was attended by mourners from the Vietnamese American community in Westminster, California.
 He is buried at the Westminster Memorial Park.